klauspost/compress/README.md

 There appears to be a roughly 5-10% speed advantage over the standard library when comparing at similar compression levels.

-The biggest difference you will see is the result of [rebalancing](https://blog.klauspost.com/rebalancing-deflate-compression-levels/) the compression levels.
+The biggest difference you will see is the result of [re-balancing](https://blog.klauspost.com/rebalancing-deflate-compression-levels/) the compression levels.
 I wanted by library to give a smoother transition between the compression levels than the standard library.

-This package attempts to provide a more smooth transition, where "1" is taking a lot of shortcuts, "5" is the reasonable tradeoff and "9" is the "give me the best compression", and the values in between gives something reasonable in between.
+This package attempts to provide a more smooth transition, where "1" is taking a lot of shortcuts, "5" is the reasonable trade-off and "9" is the "give me the best compression", and the values in between gives something reasonable in between.
 The standard library has big differences in levels 1-4, but levels 5-9 having no significant gains - often spending a lot more time than can be justified by the achieved compression.

 There are links to all the test data in the [spreadsheet](https://docs.google.com/spreadsheets/d/1nuNE2nPfuINCZJRMt6wFWhKpToF95I47XjSsc-1rbPQ/edit?usp=sharing) in the top left field on each tab.

 ## Web Content

-This test set aims to emulate typical use in a webserver.
-The testset is 4GB data in 53k files, and is a mixture of (mostly) HTML, JS, CSS.
+This test set aims to emulate typical use in a web server.
+The test-set is 4GB data in 53k files, and is a mixture of (mostly) HTML, JS, CSS.

 Since level 1 and 9 are close to being the same code, they are quite close.
-But looking at the levels inbetween the differences are quite big.
+But looking at the levels in-between the differences are quite big.

 Looking at level 6, this package is 88% faster, but will output about 6% more data.
 For a web server, this means you can serve 88% more data, but have to pay for 6% more bandwidth.
 You can draw your own conclusions on what would be the most expensive for your case.